-- Forgive anyone that you feel has let you down.
+- Forgive anyone who you feel has let you down.
 The hatred and anger you feel only hurts you, not them.

 - Be proud of what you’ve achieved and are working towards in recovery.
-That outweighs any mistake you could have made.
+Your sobriety outweighs any mistake you could have made.

 #3: Create a New Relationship with Yourself

 You have many relationships to build.
-It can be quite overwhelming to realize you’ll need to work on those with family and friends.
-However, the first step is to create a new relationship within yourself.
+It can be quite overwhelming to realize you’ll need to work on building better relationships with family and friends.
+However, the first step is to create a new relationship with yourself.
 It’s time to recognize that.